 Sitting in the state of Uttar Pradesh about 70 km (43.5 miles) northeast of New Delhi, Meerut is a lovely, attractive ancient city boasting endless possibilities.
 Its beautiful streets are lined with buildings that date back to the Indus Valley era.
-It houses a myriad of mind-blowing and blood-twisting attractions such as Fantasy World Water Park, Gandhi Park, and Ayurvedic shake.
+It houses a myriad of mind-blowing attractions such as Fantasy World Water Park, Gandhi Park, and Ayurvedic Shake.
 It features plenty of amazing accommodations as well, including hotels and Oyo rooms.
 For these reasons, the city is also one of the most popular tourist destinations in the state.
-Vacationers and tourists from all over the world come here to have fun.
-If you’re curious about the things Meerut is famous for, we’ve listed down some of these below to give you an idea of what to check out when you visit.
-Keep reading to find out more.
+Vacationers and tourists from all over the world come here to soak in the local culture, learn about Indian history, and have fun.
+If you’re curious about what to look out for in Meerut, you’ve come to the right place.
+Scroll down for a list of the top things Meerut is famous for!

 Editor's Note: Photo taken from the establishment's official social account